gr33ndata/dysl/README.md

 lang = l.classify(text)
 print text, 'Language:', lang
 ```
-## Add Training Samples to Your Custom Training Data
+## Adding New Samples to Your Training Data

 You can add new training samples to your custom training-set.
 You do that on two stages.